JOHN 3:16 REFERS TO BODILY IMMORTALITY

-John 3:16, though it does not use the term "immortality" when it speaks of "everlasting life" is referring to bodily immortality.
-Actually, when the Bible speaks of "life," it often is referring to bodily immortality, not to consciousness in a spiritual form other than the body.
+John 3:16, though it does not use the term “immortality” when it speaks of “eternal life” is referring to bodily immortality.
+Actually, when the Bible speaks of “life,” it is often referring to bodily immortality, not to consciousness in a spiritual form other than the body.

 I think there is at least one reason why the focus of the Gospel of the Kingdom has been changed to the Gospel of Heaven, with a dismissal of the emphasis on immortality in the physical body.

-Obviously if our understanding of the purpose of salvation is to bring us to a more exalted spiritual plane, then the resurrection of our body, or any need to prepare for the resurrection of our body, would be given minor attention or ignored.
+Obviously, if we believe the purpose of salvation is to bring us to a more exalted spiritual plane, then the resurrection of our body, or any need to prepare for the resurrection of our body, would be given minor attention or ignored.

-When the above states that "Christ may dwell in your hearts through faith," the meaning is not that Christ doesn't actually dwell in our heart, we just have faith that He does.
+When the passage above states that “Christ may dwell in your hearts through faith,” the meaning is not that Christ doesn’t actually dwell in our hearts and we just have faith that He does.
 It means, rather, that as we in faith keep looking to Christ for our every thought, word, and action, Christ dwells in our heart in actuality.

-If we are alive at the time of the Lord's coming, the blood will be withdrawn from our physical body and replaced with the Spirit of God.
-Then our body will be clothed with our house from Heaven.
+If we are alive at the time of the Lord’s coming, the blood will be withdrawn from our physical bodies and replaced with the Spirit of God.
+Then our bodies will be clothed with our houses from Heaven.

-Stop and consider: the saints who return with the Lord Jesus have already been in Heavensome of them for thousands of years.
-If residence in Heaven is our goal, and there therefore is no need for a bodily resurrection, why then do these people return with Jesus and pick up their body from the ground or ocean?
+Stop and consider: the saints who return with the Lord Jesus have already been in Heaven — some of them for thousands of years.
+If residence in Heaven is our goal, and there is therefore no need for a bodily resurrection, why then do these people return with Jesus and pick up their bodies from the ground or ocean?
 This makes sense?